ma-b/hirsch-walks/Spindles/docs/src/index.md

 ---

 ## Getting started
-For a brief tour of the package and its functionality, please read the [tutorials](@ref "First steps").
+For a brief tour of the package and its basic usage, please read the [tutorials](@ref "First steps").
 The full documentation can be found [here](@ref "Index").

 See also [this Jupyter notebook](https://nbviewer.org/github/ma-b/hirsch-walks/blob/main/Spindles/examples/Demo.ipynb) for a demo.